asynkron/protoactor-website/hugo/content/docs/why-protoactor.md

 * Health Care
 * Data Analytics

-and many more.
+And many more.
 Any system with the need for high throughput and low latency is a good candidate for using Proto.Actor.

 Actors let you manage service failures (Supervisors), load management (back-off strategies, timeouts and processing-isolation), as well as both horizontal and vertical scalability (add more cores and/or add more machines).